 - and/or for decision-making assistance.

 4. If you know that you want to transfer to a 4-year school (or that you definitely don’t!) but don’t have a major in mind, you can meet with an expert Enrollment Services academic adviser to get started on a certificate or degree.
-Advisors might recommend general transfer classes, math and English classes, the CCLS 100-Steps to Success orientation class, office technology or computer literacy classes, and—if you’re very undecided a career planning class.
+Advisors might recommend general transfer classes, math and English classes, the Steps to Success (CCLS 100) orientation class, office technology, or computer literacy classes, and—if you’re very undecided, a career planning class.

 6. To research career descriptions and occupational outlook, use the Career Action Center.
 The WOIS (Washington Occupational Information System) is a great up-to-date resource.
-You can also research occupations and Washington labor market information online at www.wois.org (which features a quick interest inventory) with a computer in the Center, which has other career and labor market information, as well.
+You can also research occupations and Washington labor market information online (which features a quick interest inventory) with a computer in the center, which has other career and labor market information, as well.